 Professor Rick Mitchell (Treasurer) – Visiting Professor of Innovation Management, Cranfield University

-Dr Steve Bone – Founder Director, nu Angle Ltd., Cambridge
+Dr Steve Bone – R&D Today sub-committee lead and Founder Director, nu Angle Ltd., Cambridge

-Professor Saeema Ahmed-Kristensen – Head of Programme, Design Products, at the Royal College of Arts, London
+Professor Saeema Ahmed-Kristensen – Head of Programme, Design Products, Royal College of Arts, London

 Hugh Cameron – Senior Research Fellow, Manchester Business School